mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		return expression;
 	}

-Here, `expression.Type` referes to the TypeReference of value or member type from where caluse.
+Here, `expression.Type` referes to the TypeReference of value or member type that is compared.

-Once the query is run it will print the output:
+Once the test code at the begining is run it will print the following output:

 	select * from Book
 	where